shinyikang/IntroToIM/April14/README.md

 > Your pen pal,
 \__sender__

 The five fill-in-the-blanks (country, food, activity, question, and sender) are the ones being randomly selected from the .csv file.
+Each of them have 8 outcomes.

 **Challenges**